Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Computing Representative Sets

-For the computation of the representative sets we make use of matroids.
-They allow us to formally state the operations we are using.
-Moreover one can easily see that they are closely related to our definition of $q$-representation and the notion of compatibility. \begin{definition}[Matroid] A matroid is a pair $\Mat = (E,\calI)$, where we refer to $I \subseteq 2^E$ as the \emph{independent sets} of $\Mat$, satisfying the following axioms: \begin{enumerate} \item $\emptyset \in \calI$ \item if $I_1 \subseteq I_2$ and $I_2 \in \calI$, then $I_1 \in \calI$ \item if $I_1, I_2 \in \calI$ and $\abs{I_1} < \abs{I_2}$, then there is some $x \in I_2 \setminus I_1$ such that $I_1 \cup \{ x \} \in \calI$ \end{enumerate} \end{definition} In this paper we consider only uniform matroids as they are sufficient for our purpose. \begin{definition}[Uniform Matroid] Let $U$ be some universe with $n$ elements and $r\in \SetN$.
-Then $\MatU_{r,n} = (U, \binom{U}{\le r})$ is the uniform matroid of rank $r$, that is the matroid over the ground set $U$ and the independent sets are all subsets of $U$ of size at most $r$. \end{definition} There are known methods to prove the existence of small representative sets for matroids \cite{FominLPS16,FominLPS17,KratschW20}.
-Nevertheless, these results are usually for general matroids.
-In our case we are only dealing with uniform matroids, i.e.\ the previous results still hold.
-But we are not considering a single matroid but the product of several matroids.
-Therefore the previous result can only be applied partially to this setting.
-Additionally one can suspect that these results can be improved by exploiting properties of the uniform matroids.
+\subparagraph*{Matroids.} For the computation of the representative sets we make use of matroids.
+They allow us to formally state the operations we are using. \begin{definition}[Matroid] A matroid is a pair $\Mat = (E,\calI)$, where we refer to $I \subseteq 2^E$ as the \emph{independent sets} of $\Mat$, satisfying the following axioms: \begin{enumerate} \item $\emptyset \in \calI$ \item if $I_1 \subseteq I_2$ and $I_2 \in \calI$, then $I_1 \in \calI$ \item if $I_1, I_2 \in \calI$ and $\abs{I_1} < \abs{I_2}$, then there is some $x \in I_2 \setminus I_1$ such that $I_1 \cup \{ x \} \in \calI$ \end{enumerate} \end{definition} In this paper we consider only uniform matroids as they are sufficient for our purpose. \begin{definition}[Uniform Matroid] Let $U$ be some universe with $n$ elements and $r\in \SetN$.
+Then, $\MatU_{r,n} = (U, \binom{U}{\le r})$ is the uniform matroid of rank $r$, that is, the matroid over the ground set $U$ where the independent sets are all subsets of $U$ of size at most $r$. \end{definition} Later the rank of these uniform matroids corresponds to the number of excluded degrees (plus one).
+Since the matroid contains all subset of size at most the rank, we automatically consider all possibilities for upcoming solutions.

+There are results proving the existence of small representative sets for matroids \cite{FominLPS16,FominLPS17,KratschW20}.
+Since these results are usually for general matroids, they also apply to uniform matroids which we use here.
+However, as we are not considering a single matroid but the product of several matroids, the previous results can only be applied partially to our setting.
+Moreover, one can suspect that these results can be improved by exploiting properties of the uniform matroids.
+In the following we show two different approaches to compute the representative sets.
+Surprisingly both are incomparable to each other: The first method gives the faster algorithm when parameterizing by treewidth while the second method gives the faster algorithm when parameterizing by pathwidth.